 Industrial output rose 6.1% in Q1, with March alone registering 5.7% growth, per NBS.
 Services grew 5.2%.
 But retail sales -- the most direct measure of consumer spending -- increased just 2.4% for the quarter, with March decelerating to 1.7%.
 The gap between industrial production and consumer spending is now wider than at any point since the post-COVID reopening.

 This is the two-speed economy in macro terms.
 Factories producing for global markets are running.
 The domestic consumer economy is stalled.
-And the property sector -- traditionally the transmission mechanism that converted factory profits into consumer wealth -- is in its fifth year of decline, Reuters reported.
+And the property sector -- traditionally the transmission mechanism that converted factory profits into consumer wealth -- is still working through a multi-year decline.

 China's leadership has acknowledged the external risk.
-Officials vowed to "systematically respond to external shocks," per Reuters.
+Officials have framed 2026 policy around responding to external shocks.
 Producer price index deflation is technically ending, but as the data shows, it is driven by oil price pass-through rather than genuine domestic demand recovery.

 What This Means Globally

-For global supply chains, the April PMI data carries three practical implications.
+For global supply chains, the April-June PMI data carries three practical implications.

 First, Chinese export pricing will remain competitive even as input costs rise.
 The margin squeeze (input prices 63.7 vs output prices 55.1) means factories are absorbing cost increases rather than passing them to buyers.
 Companies sourcing from China should expect stable or slightly declining unit prices in the near term, even with elevated energy costs.

 Second, the stockpiling-driven export surge creates inventory risk downstream.
-If the Iran war stabilizes and Hormuz reopens, the precautionary orders flooding ports now could lead to a demand vacuum in Q3.
+If energy or shipping pressure eases, precautionary orders can leave a demand gap later.
 Procurement teams should distinguish between genuine consumption demand and panic buying in their order books.

 Third, the weakness in China's domestic market affects companies selling into China more than those buying from it.
-As explored in china-factories-survive-145-percent-tariffs, Chinese manufacturers have proven remarkably adaptable to external trade barriers, but the domestic demand slump is a constraint they cannot export their way out of.
+As explored in China small-factory supplier risk, Chinese manufacturers have proven remarkably adaptable to external trade barriers, but the domestic demand slump is a constraint they cannot export their way out of.

 Methodology Note

-This analysis draws on official NBS PMI data, Caixin/S&P Global manufacturing PMI releases, and Q1 GDP figures from China's National Bureau of Statistics.
-Trade data is sourced from China customs statistics via Fortune and Reuters reporting.
-Analyst commentary is attributed to the named institutions.
-Note that PMI survey data is based on purchasing managers' self-reported assessments and may not perfectly match hard economic data when revised figures are released.
-The stockpiling interpretation is informed by on-the-ground sourcing but cannot be precisely quantified from survey data alone.
+This analysis draws on official NBS PMI data for April through June 2026, RatingDog / S&P Global manufacturing PMI releases for April through June 2026, and public China trade reporting.
+PMI survey data is based on purchasing managers' self-reported assessments and may not perfectly match hard economic data when revised figures are released.
+The stockpiling interpretation is informed by supply-chain reporting but cannot be precisely quantified from survey data alone.

 Frequently Asked Questions

-What is the difference between the official PMI and the Caixin PMI?
+What is the difference between the official PMI and the former Caixin PMI?

 The official NBS PMI surveys approximately 3,000 predominantly large, state-owned enterprises with a domestic focus.
-The Caixin/S&P PMI surveys about 500 smaller, private, export-oriented firms concentrated in coastal provinces.
+The RatingDog / S&P PMI, formerly known to many readers as the Caixin PMI, surveys about 500 smaller, private, export-oriented firms concentrated in coastal provinces.
 They use the same diffusion index methodology but capture different segments of China's economy, which is why they increasingly diverge.

 Why did China's non-manufacturing PMI fall below 50 in April 2026?